jeffThompson/PhysicalComputing/Week05_AnalogSensors/Demos/01-LDRs.md

     R2 = (100 ohms + 5000 ohms) / 2 ≅ 2500 ohms

 Resistors don't come in every value and total accuracy isn't critical here: looking in the resistor assortment we have 2.2k-ohm and 2.7k-ohm, both of which would work.

-This is the quick-and-dirty, easy way!
-We'll take a look at how this actual gets calculated in a bit.

 ***